Answer a few questions

 Since trees have deep roots that burrow under the ground and may dig into the foundation of the house which could cause real damage to your house in the long run.

 Water damage is another problem you should look out for.
 Plants have moisture in them and this moisture can leach on your walls and beneath the siding.
-This will bring about mold and mildew in your home.
+This will bring about mold in your home, which will then need remediation.

 Why is Tree Pruning Important?
 When Should Trees be Trimmed When Should I Prune my Oak Tree Best Time of Year to Trim Trees Should Trees be Pruned?
 7 Reasons you Should Prune Trees Palm Tree Trimming Cost Can I Trim a Street Tree?
 Prevent Tree Dying When Pruning Tree Limb Removal Cost How Often to Trim Trees Hiring a Tree Surgeon Consulting Arborists Tree Cutting Services Near Me